Hockey player attacks 15-year-old official during game in Eastern Townships | CBC News

 After receiving a penalty, the player initially headed toward the team bench.
 The 15-year-old official stepped in and appeared to ask him to exit the ice surface, and then accompanied him to the door.

-A video capturing the altercation shows the player becoming combative toward the linesman, to the point where the the Phoenix goalkeeper intervened.
+A video capturing the altercation shows the player becoming combative toward the linesman, to the point where the the Phoenix goaltender intervened.

 The player then appears to be making his way off the playing surface, but just before leaving, he rushes toward the linesman, grabs him and punches him in the face.